 resolves to instruct the Secretary-General and the Directors of the three Bureaux

-1 to work closely with each other on the follow-up and implementation of this resolution, as well as Resolution ITU-R 7 (Geneva, 2007) of the Radiocommunication Assembly, Resolutions 17 , 44 and 54 (Rev. Johannesburg, 2008) and 47 (Rev. Hyderabad, 2010), and to step up actions intended and to reduce the standardization gap between developing and developed countries;
+1 to work closely with each other on the follow-up and implementation of this resolution, as well as Resolution ITU-R 7 (Geneva, 2012) of the Radiocommunication Assembly, Resolutions 54 (Rev. Dubai, 2012) and 47 (Rev. Dubai, 2014), and to step up actions intended and to reduce the standardization gap between developing and developed countries;

+2 to maintain a close coordination mechanism among the three Sectors at the regional level for bridging the digital divide, through activities of the ITU regional offices to that end;

+3 to provide developing Member States with assistance to enhance human capacity building in the standardization field;

-2 to maintain a close coordination mechanism among the three Sectors at the regional level for bridging the digital divide, through activities of the ITU regional offices to that end;3 to identify ways and means to support the participation of representatives of developing countries in the meetings of the three Sectors of ITU and the dissemination of information on standardization;
+4 to identify ways and means to support the participation of representatives of developing countries in the meetings of the three Sectors of ITU and the dissemination of information on standardization;

-4 to further collaborate with the relevant regional organizations and support their work in this area,
+5 to further collaborate with the relevant regional organizations and support their work in this area;

-5 to strengthen the reporting mechanisms on the implementation of the action plan associated with Resolution 44 (Rev. Johannesburg, 2008) through, for example, the annual operational plans,
+6 to strengthen the reporting mechanisms on the implementation of the action plan associated with Resolution 44 (Rev. Dubai, 2012) through, for example, the annual operational plans,

 invites Member States and Sector Members